sachetutekar/Gitstart/README.md

 This script automates creating a git repo.
 The script will:

-•	Create .gitignore if you provide a language.
+•	Create .gitignore if you provide a language.<br>

-•	Create a license.txt depends on your choice.
+•	Create a license.txt depends on your choice.<br>

-•	Create a new repo at GitHub.com.
+•	Create a new repo at GitHub.com.<br>

-•	Create a README.md file with the repo name.
+•	Create a README.md file with the repo name.<br>

-•	Add README.md and commit with a message.
+•	Add README.md and commit with a message.<br>

-•	Add the remote and push the file.
+•	Add the remote and push the file.<br>

-•	The script reads your GitHub username from ~/.config/gh/hosts.yml and uses the directory name as a GitHub repo name.
+The script reads your GitHub username from ~/.config/gh/hosts.yml and uses the directory name as a GitHub repo name.

 ## Requirements